sbonner0/DeepTopologyClassification/README.md

 * tensorflow
 * keras

-This code function best when running upon a GPU via Tensorflow.
+This code functions best when running upon a GPU via Tensorflow.

 ## Usage